HostNation/hostnation/stories/she-makes-me-feel-stronger.md

 One of his favourite outings was a simple walk in the country.
 “It was another first for him,” explains Sonja.
 “We drove to Derbyshire, went walking in the hills and watched a blood moon rising.
 He just loved it!”

 The trip was extra special for Qadir.
 Housed in an inner-city hotel, he has next to nothing to live on while he seeks a refugee visa.
-“I hadn’t been in the countryside in the whole two years I’ve been in the UK,” as he says.
+“I hadn’t been in the countryside in the whole two years I’ve been in the UK,” he says.
 “The view of the hills and the moon was so beautiful.”

 The impact of the friendship with Sonja on Qadir’s life has been powerful: